Pet food subscription vs store formula

 Here, is the fraction of monthly meals supplied by the subscription.
 The results table uses that idea for 0%, 50%, and 100% subscription usage so you can see whether a blended approach changes the economics in a meaningful way.

-Suppose a subscription charges $60 per delivery, each delivery contains 40 meals, shipping is $5 per delivery, and you receive two deliveries per month.
+Suppose a pet food subscription charges $60 per delivery, each delivery contains 40 meals, shipping is $5 per delivery, and you receive two deliveries per month.
 Your pet needs 80 meals in a month, and a comparable store option costs $1.50 per meal.

-The monthly subscription cost is ($60 + $5) ร 2 = $130.
+In this pet food comparison, the monthly subscription cost is ($60 + $5) ร 2 = $130.
 The subscription provides 40 ร 2 = 80 meals in the month.
 That means the subscription cost per meal is $130 รท 80 = $1.625, or about $1.63 per meal when rounded to the nearest cent.
 The store option costs $1.50 ร 80 = $120 for the month.
 In this example, the store option is cheaper by $10 per month.

 Now imagine the store price rises to $1.70 per meal while the subscription stays the same.
 The store monthly cost would become $1.70 ร 80 = $136.
 In that version of the example, the subscription at $130 would save $6 per month.
 The food itself did not change; only the comparison price changed.
 That is why it is smart to revisit the calculator whenever prices move.

-How to interpret the results
+How to interpret the pet food subscription vs store results

-Like any budgeting tool, this calculator simplifies reality.
+Like any pet food budgeting tool, this calculator simplifies reality.
 It assumes that all subscription meals delivered in a month are usable and consumed in that same month.
 It does not account for spoilage, freezer space limits, damaged shipments, leftovers rolling into the next month, or food waste from a picky eater.
 If some meals are not actually consumed, your real cost per eaten meal will be higher than the calculator shows.

-Run more than one scenario.
+Run more than one pet food comparison scenario.
 Start with your current routine, then test a version with fewer deliveries and larger shipments, another with free shipping, and another using a realistic store sale price.
 This kind of sensitivity check often reveals which variable matters most.
 In many cases, shipping is the deciding factor.
 In others, the number of meals per delivery matters more because it spreads fixed shipping costs across more feedings.

-If you have multiple pets, think carefully about whether one combined calculation or separate calculations make more sense.
+If you have multiple pets, think carefully about whether one combined subscription calculation or separate comparisons make more sense.
 If both pets eat the same food, combining their monthly meals can be a good way to model household spending.
 If they eat different diets, separate comparisons are usually clearer.
 The same advice applies if your pet rotates between wet food, dry food, and fresh meals.
 A single blended number can work, but separate runs often produce more actionable insight.

-For related planning, you may also want to use the dog feeding cost calculator and the cat feeding cost calculator.
+For related pet food planning, you may also want to use the dog feeding cost calculator and the cat feeding cost calculator.
 Those tools can help estimate feeding needs and expenses from another angle, which is useful when you are trying to match a cost comparison with appropriate nutrition.

-Because feeding needs and prices change, it is worth revisiting the numbers every few months.
+Because pet feeding needs and prices change, it is worth revisiting the numbers every few months.
 A growing puppy, a senior cat with a new diet, a price increase, or a shipping promotion can all change the answer.
 By updating the inputs as your situation changes, you can keep your pet well fed while staying in control of your spending.